JohnnySC/Web/README.md

 # Web
 Some programs on web.
-Here you can find some little applications written in JavaScript and running in web-browser included in .html files.
+Here you can find some little applications written in JavaScript and running in web-browser.